django/code-of-conduct/working-group-manual.md

 Regardless of the outcome, we note each report and outcome in our records.
 The spreadsheet with status of open and closed cases has the following format:

+- **Date of Report** - When the report was received
+- **Case Code Name** - A randomly generated code name (e.g., "home shelf", "stunned bulb") assigned to the case for privacy purposes.
+To generate one, select the cell in the spreadsheet and click **Django CoC > Generate Code Name** in the menu.
+- **Person Code Name** - A persistent code name assigned to the reported person (e.g., "Person A", "Blue Jay") to track repeat reports without using real names in the spreadsheet.
+- **Status** - Ongoing/Resolved - Current status of the case
+- **Resolution Source** - Who handled the resolution (e.g., "CoC WG", "DSF Board", "Local Event Reps", "None")
+- **Resolution Date** - When the status was set to Resolved
 - **Safety Risk** - Yes/No - Does this incident pose a safety risk or include threats to physical safety?
 - **Ongoing Harassment** - Yes/No/Maybe - Is there a risk of repeated behavior?
-- **Status** - Ongoing/Resolved - Current status of the case
-- **Code Name** - A randomly generated code name (e.g., "home shelf", "stunned bulb") assigned to the case for privacy purposes.
-Use an [online random phrase generator](http://watchout4snakes.com/wo4snakes/Random/RandomPhrase) to create code names.
-- **Date of Report** - When the report was received
-- **Behavioral Modification** - Actions required of the reported person (e.g., "Do not contact reporter", "Removed from moderator role")
-- **Consequences** - Enforcement actions taken (e.g., "Written warning", "Temporary ban for 90 days", "Permanent ban")
+- **Consequences** - Enforcement actions taken (e.g., "None", "Warning", "First Suspension", "Second Suspension", "Ban", "Other")
-- **Documentation** - Link to detailed documentation of the case (see below)
+- **Documents** - Link to detailed documentation of the case (see below)

 Keep resolutions and notes vague enough that working group members with a conflict of interest don't know the details of the incident.
 Use gender-neutral language when describing the reported person in the spreadsheet.

 ### Report Documentation

-Each report should be assigned a code name (using the random phrase generator).
-The code name should be used in the document's title.
+Each report should be assigned a case code name (generated via the spreadsheet menu).
+The case code name should be used in the document's title.
 Only working group members without a conflict of interest should have access to the report documentation.

 Report documents should include: